xtclang/xvm/README.md

 ## Status

 Version 0.4.
-That's way _before_ a 1.0.
+That's way _before_ version 1.0.
 In other words, Ecstasy is about as mature as Windows 3.1 was.

 **Warning:** The Ecstasy project is not yet certified for production use.
 This is a large and extremely ambitious project, and _it may yet be several years before this project is certified for